-Upon admission to a Certificate of Advanced Study program, each student is assigned an academic advisor in the student's area of specialization.
+Upon admission to a Certificate of Advanced Study program, each student is assigned an academic advisor.
 Using a C.A.S.
 Degree Program Plan form, the student and advisor plan a program of study to meet the student's individual goals and general degree requirements.
 A copy of the student's program, signed by the advisor, must be filed during the first semester of registration.